mt-cs/web-clicks-calculator/README.md

 # Web Clicks Calculator
 A Python program that calculate the number of clicks for each record that occured in 2021 using encoded and raw data sets.

-* Solution should be well documented
-* A README which should include:
-  - A list of dependencies of your project, as well as how to install them (we may not be experts in your chosen language, framework, and tools)
-  - Instructions for running your application/script (you may include a Dockerfile or a Makefile, but this is not a requirement)
-  - A description of any design decisions

 ## Description
 This coding exercise is from Bitly Backend Engineer - Coding Challenge.
 This task is designed to be relevant to the kind of work an engineer does at Bitly.